 Now, you still need to make sure that $100,000 doesn’t exceed 65% of your home’s value.
 To be sure, simply divide the HELOC amount by the value of your home:

 $100,000 / $500,000 = 20%

-In this example, you could access $100,000 through a HELOC, which only amounts to 20% of your home’s value.
+In this example, you can access $100,000 through a HELOC, which amounts to 20% of your home’s value.

 The bottom line

 The TD Home Equity FlexLine is a mortgage product that can help you access money to pay for a renovation, purchase a second property, or invest in your education.
 A HELOC can also be used to pay off high-interest debt, such as credit card balances or car loans.
 Before deciding to leverage your home, you should speak with a mortgage broker and decide what works best for your financial situation.